 Wherever there is surface tissue damage, arterial blood is likely to be on the scene.
 Because it’s so oxygenated, it’s also bright red in color even when it’s in the body, meaning this blood tends to come out more vibrant than most people expect.
 Some of my favorite bloods to use for arterial effects are European Body Art Transfusion Blood in Bright and Prosthetic Transfer Material Red Drum Blood in Orange Red.
 Both of these bloods are transfer resistant (which I love) and their toning is gory and gorgeous!

 The venous network carries deoxygenated blood from the body’s tissues back to the heart for processing.
 You can see veins in your arms by looking for the bluish network.
 Since this blood is deoxygenated it’s much darker, making the veins easier to identify.
 Veins have a thinner and less rigid wall and are less pressurized than the arteries, meaning veins can hold up to 70% of your body’s blood at any given moment.
 This lower pressure also contributes to the way that the veins bleed.

 Arteries are getting direct pressure from the heart so arterial wounds spurt, and veins do not.
-Some of my favorite bloods for Venous effects are Maekup Bloody Real Dark Blood and our Alcone Company Stage Blood.
-I love them both for their low viscosity, flowing abilities and the color, but I also love the Alcone Company Stage Blood because it washes easily out of most fabrics (a big plus for the wardrobe departments and Halloween costumes!).
+Some of my favorite bloods for Venous effects are Maekup Bloody Real Dark Blood and Alcone Company Stage Blood.
+I love them both for their low viscosity, flowing abilities and the color, but I love our Alcone Blood because it washes easily out of most fabrics (a big plus for the wardrobe departments and Halloween costumes!).